MSU-CSIS/telecoupling-toolbox/README.md

 pip install natcap.invest
 ```

+After you are done installing all Python libraries needed to use InVEST models, make sure to install these additional ones:

+* bs4
+* BeautifulSoup

-##Install the R-ArcGIS tools
+## Install the R-ArcGIS tools <a id="r-arcgis"></a>
 ---------------------

 ArcGIS has developed a nice [Github webpage](https://github.com/R-ArcGIS/r-bridge-install) with lots of useful documentation on how to install a set of libraries to make sure R and ArcGIS can talk to each other.

 Inside the .zip folder of the toolbox you will find another .zip folder called *r-bridge-install-master*.
 As the instructions in the webpage above point out, unzip the folder and open ArcMap.
 Go to the toolboxes menu, right-click and select to "add toolbox".
 Then, find the **R Integration.pyt** toolbox inside the unzipped folder and you should see a new toolbox appearing in the list of existing ones.
 At this point, follow the instructions from the github webpage above to make sure you have the correct R software version installed and install the appropriate libraries that ArcGIS and R need to talk to each other.

-##Add the Telecoupling Toolbox to ArcGIS
+## Add the Telecoupling Toolbox to ArcGIS
 ---------------------

+You are almost done!

+On the home page of the Telecoupling Toolbox repository, find the [Downloads](https://bitbucket.org/f-tonini/telecoupling-geoapp/downloads) menu on the left.
+Click on 'Download repository' and save the .zip file on your local computer.
+The zipped folder contains a snapshot of ALL current files and documents that are found in this repository.
+After unzipping the file, you will notice an ArcMap file (.mxd) called **TelecouplingApplication.mxd**.
+If you double-click on it, your ArcGIS will open and show a set of GIS layers used by the application as a basemap.
+Moreover, if you open the ArcToolbox tab, you should see the current version of the Telecoupling Toolbox already added to the list.
+Alternatively, you can open a brand new ArcMap document and follow the same procedure shown in the [Install the R-ArcGIS tools](#r-arcgis) section to add the Telecoupling Toolbox.

-We are almost done.
-At this point, you are ready to add the Telecoupling Toolbox that came with the .zip folder.
-Follow the same procedure at step (3) to add this new toolbox to the list inside ArcMap.
-If all goes well, you should see it appearing in the list.
-Feel free to expand the 5 toolsets (*__agents__*, *__causes__*, *__effects__*, *__flows__*, *__systems__*) and find the python tool scripts inside each one of them.
-To learn more about the geoprocessing and mapping tasks for each one of the tool scripts, please read the documentation attached to each tool.
-You can either use ArcCatalog to read about description of purpose and parameters of each tool, OR you can double-click each tool inside ArcMap and read the main description found in the 'help' tab opened on the right of the user interface for the tool.
+Inside the Telecoupling Toolbox you should see 5 toolsets (*__agents__*, *__causes__*, *__effects__*, *__flows__*, *__systems__*) and a number of python tool scripts inside each one of them.
+To learn more about what each tool script does and what parameters it takes, please refer to the help documentation that comes with it.
+To do so, you can either use ArcCatalog, clicking on the 'description' tab for a tool or, alternatively, click on the 'show help' button found at the bottom of each tool script after opening it (double-click on the tool script to open the user interface).

-##Test the tools using the sample data provided
+## Test the tools using the sample data provided
 ---------------------

-You can start testing and using each tool inside the **Telecoupling Toolbox** with the set of sample data provided inside the .zip folder.
-There you will see a mix of GIS (vector, raster) data and tables (.csv) needed by the tools.
+You can now start testing and using the toolbox using the set of sample data ('SampleData.zip') provided with this repository.
+After unzipping the sample data folder, you will see a mix of GIS (vector, raster) data and tables (.csv) needed as input parameters by the script tools.